This itinerary for two weeks in Japan takes you from Tokyo through Matsumoto, Nagoya, Kyoto, Osaka, Himeji to Hiroshima and all the way back to Tokyo.

 I couldn’t wait to visit Kyoto, it was one of those places that I read about a lot and was kind of obsessing over it.
 So quite early we checked out from our hotel, bought onigiri and coffee for breakfast and jumped on a train to Nagoya (where we were stopping for a few hours to have a look around).
 It takes just over 2 hours to get from Matsumoto to Nagoya on a Shinano train.

-A quick research during the train ride told us we should have unagi (grilled eel) for lunch at Sawasho restaurant.
+Quick research during the train ride told us we should have unagi (grilled eel) for lunch at Sawasho restaurant.
 Wherever I’ve found the tip about that place was right – it was excellent.
 They didn’t seem like they get a lot of tourists there and the waitress didn’t even know they have an English version of the menu.
 But the meal – unagi on rice, miso soup and some pickles – was one of the best meals on that trip.
 I highly recommend this one!

-Nagoya is the home of Science Museum with the world’s largest planetarium.
-Hubby and his brother came back few days later just to visit the museum, while I was exploring food markets in Kyoto.
+Nagoya is the home of the Science Museum with the world’s largest planetarium.
+Hubby and his brother came back a few days later just to visit the museum, while I was exploring food markets in Kyoto.
 They said it was quite interesting but unfortunately, the English descriptions of exhibits are very basic and the guide app doesn’t help much either.
 The app is free, admission to the museum + planetarium costs ¥800.
 If you’re not in rush to get to Kyoto you may want to visit the museum on this day.

 We also went shopping, then for a walk to see the Nagoya Castle, visited a random green tea (mission “find ice cream”) shop run by some lovely people and back to the station.
 Kyoto was waiting!